P-p-H-d/mlib/doc/DEV.md

    Run 'make check' on all primary systems.
    No error shall be reported.

-2) Check that no memory leak is reported by valgrind:
+2) Check that no memory leak is reported:
-   Run 'make valgrind' in tests folder on a system.
+   Run 'make sanitize' in tests folder on a system.
    NOTE: valgrind seems completely lost in all the tests which spawn a lot of threads.

 3) Check that no undefined behavior, nor data race, ... is reported by sanitizer: